goncalor/SLAE64/1/readme.markdown

     #define __NR_accept 43
     ...

-You can a syscall by putting its number in RAX and its arguments in RDI, RSI, RDX, R10, R8, R9, in that order.
-Lastly you can the syscall with the `syscall` instruction.
+You prepare to execute a syscall by putting its number in RAX and its arguments in RDI, RSI, RDX, R10, R8, R9, in that order.
+Lastly, you execute the syscall with the `syscall` instruction.
 The return value of the syscall is stored in RAX.
 With all this information we are able to write the following code.

     ; sock = socket(AF_INET, SOCK_STREAM, 0)
     ; AF_INET = 2